Here are public bodies, like Bradford Council, Police, NHS, etc. I have put here details of nurseries and child-minders here also.

 Bradford Council is responsible for the removal of Abandoned Vehicles

-• If you see a vehicle which you think is abandoned you can report it online to Bradford Council see their web pages on Abandoned vehicles.
-(Updated 25 January 2023)
+- If you see a vehicle which you think is abandoned you can report it online to Bradford Council see their web pages on Abandoned and nuisance vehicles.
+You will first need to register on the My Requests page – see details on this page under My Requests.
+(Updated 5 April 2025)

 Allotments